Advanced MA in European Interdisciplinary Studies & European Security and Strategy Study Track

 At the College of Europe in Natolin, you will learn from over 120 distinguished academics and practitioners from world-renowned universities and institutions.
 Representing around 30 nationalities, they bring a wealth of knowledge, expertise, and unique teaching styles, enriching a diverse and dynamic academic curriculum.

-Study in an ideal location
+Study in a strategic location

 Push beyond disciplinary boundaries